 Located in the heart of London’s financial district, the Royal Exchange building is trapezoidal in shape.
 It was twice destroyed by fire, and the current building was designed in the 1840s.

-Here is a London Paris itinerary to consider in case you will be visiting both capital cities.
+Here is a London Paris itinerary to consider if you will be visiting both capital cities during the same trip.

 The Royal Exchange building in the financial district of London.